Travel guide

 Street in Cotonou, Benin, where a traveler uses their eSIM to get internet

-How many GB you need for your trip
+How many GB do you need for your trip

-For a typical trip to Benin of one or two weeks with tourist use (maps, WhatsApp, social media, and photos), a reasonable reference is 3-6 GB.
-If you plan to make many video calls or share your connection with a laptop, go up to 10 GB or choose a top-up plan.
+For a typical one- or two-week trip to Benin with normal tourist use (maps, WhatsApp, social media, and photos), a reasonable reference is 3-6 GB.
+If you plan to make a lot of video calls, work on the go, or share your connection with a laptop via hotspot, go for 10 GB or better yet, choose a rechargeable plan that you can top up as you go.

-Estimate by profile:
+Estimation by traveler profile:

-1. Essential (maps, messaging, emails): 1-3 GB for a week.
+1. Essential (maps, messaging, some email): 1-3 GB for one week.

-2. Tourist (social media, photos, some video): 4-6 GB.
+2. Tourist (social media, photos, some video): 4-6 GB for one or two weeks.

-eSIM vs local SIM in Cotonou
+eSIM vs local SIM vs roaming in Cotonou

 Quick comparison: